 - 100% redeemed earned coupons at the market.

 - There was a significant increase in fruit and vegetable variety, consumption and increase of vegetables at main meal.

 - Increased self reported health rating.

 The 2018 the Fruit and Vegetable Rx Programs expanded

 During the 2018 farmers markets the program expanded to include the Sarah Hardy Market in downtown Traverse City.
 In partnership with Michigan State University Extension (MSUe), Wednesday mornings are also offered to all adult and pediatric patients in Traverse City.
 Education and food tastings are provided by MSUe and allow patients and families to enjoy a new market.
-Participants could also redeem coupons on Saturdays.
-This past season we added to the above partners to include Northwest Michigan Health Services.
+Participants could also redeem coupons at the Saturday market.
+In 2018 we addede Northwest Michigan Health Services to our referring partners.

 Below are some of the findings from the participants’ self-reported data in our MDHHS 2018 final evaluation:

 - 72% of participants reported they used all of their market tokens.

 - 95% indicated they consume 1/2 cup or more fresh fruit daily.

 - 100% indicated they consume 1/2 cup or more vegetables on a daily basis.